provadigital/digital-river/docs/README.md

 This app integrates Digital River with VTEX checkout, allowing shoppers to interact with Digital River's 'Drop-In' component and select from a variety of payment methods all processed through a single Digital River account.

 > ⚠️ _This app is under development.
 For this initial version, orders are sent to Digital River as tax inclusive.
-Future versions of this app will support integration of Digital River as a tax calculation provider._
+Future versions of this app will support integration of Digital River as a tax calculation provider, will support adding / editing credit cards under my account_

 > ⚠️ _You must have a Digital River account, and all SKUs must be registered with Digital River.
-If a shopper attempts to check out with an unregistered SKU, the Digital River 'Drop-In' component will fail to load.
-Future versions of this app will include a catalog sync feature to automatically register SKUs with Digital River, but for now they must be registered manually using [Digital River's API](https://www.digitalriver.com/docs/digital-river-api-reference/#operation/createSkus)._
+If a shopper attempts to check out with an unregistered SKU, the Digital River 'Drop-In' component will fail to load._

 ## Configuration

 1. Install this app in the desired account using the CLI command `vtex install vtexus.connector-digital-river`.
 If you have multiple accounts configured in a marketplace-seller relationship, install the app and repeat the following steps in each of the related accounts.
-2. In your admin sidebar, access the **Other** section and click on `Digital River`.
+2. In your admin sidebar, access the **Other** section and click on `Digital River` then click on `Configuration`.
 3. In the settings fields, enter your `Digital River token`, `VTEX App Key` and `VTEX App Token`.
 For initial testing, use a test `Digital River token` and leave the `Enable production mode` toggle turned off.
+Turn on the `Enable automatic catalog sync` toggle to enable sync of skus from VTEX to Digital River skus everytime a sku is added or update in VTEX catalog.

 ⚠️ _For multiple accounts configured in a marketplace-seller relationship, the same `VTEX App Key` and `VTEX App Token` should be used for all of the accounts in which the app is installed.
 You can use any of the accounts to generate the key/token, and then grant additional permissions to the key/token by [creating a new user](https://help.vtex.com/en/tutorial/managing-users--tutorials_512) on each of the other accounts using the `VTEX App Key` in place of the user's email address, and then assigning the Owner role to that user._

+4. Is recommended to do an initial full catalog sync between VTEX to Digital River.
+To do this access the **Other** section and click on `Digital River` then click on `Catalog Sync Logs` and click on the button `SYNC CATALOG`.
+This will get all the skus from VTEX catalog and will be sent to Digital River's catalog.

+Important to consider is that `Tax Code, ECCN, Country of origin` fields of products should have a valid value for a sku to be qualified to be sent to Digital River.

+In this page you will be able to see a log of every intent to send the sku from VTEX to Digital River.
+Since this process runs in the background there is a `RELOAD` button to refresh the logs and see updated logs.

+These logs will show if a sku was success or had an error on being sent to Digital River.

-4. Add the following JavaScript to your `checkout6-custom.js` file, which is typically edited by accessing the **Store Setup** section in your admin sidebar and clicking `Checkout`, then clicking the blue gear icon and then the `Code` tab:
+5. Add the following JavaScript to your `checkout6-custom.js` file, which is typically edited by accessing the **Store Setup** section in your admin sidebar and clicking `Checkout`, then clicking the blue gear icon and then the `Code` tab:

 ```js
 // DIGITAL RIVER Version 0.1.0